appollo13/IntroToProgramming/README.md

   - task: Calculate n! (https://en.wikipedia.org/wiki/Factorial), for a given n
   - task: Calculate LCD (https://en.wikipedia.org/wiki/Lowest_common_denominator), for given n and m
   - task: Calculate GCD (https://en.wikipedia.org/wiki/Greatest_common_divisor), for given n and m

+###5.
+Basic mathematical concepts
+  - task: Check if a given n is a prime number (https://en.wikipedia.org/wiki/Prime_number)
+  - task: Check if a given n is a prime number using the Sieve of Eratosthenes
+  - task: Find all prime factors of a given n
+  - task: Calculate the Number of Zeros a Multiplication Ends With